anas-appiskey/Machine-Learning/Virtual_environment/README.md

 Create a file name \_\_init_\_.py in the distribution folder.
 This folder shows that the files in this directory is a package.
 The code inside the \_\_init_\_.py file will run when you import a package inside a python program.
 In  my case the \_\_init_\_.py file is importing the gaussian file from gaussiandistribution.py file.
-It is done to directly import the package such as;
+It is use to directly import the package such as;
 ```
 From distribution import Gaussian
 ```